 NDE and Proposed Weld Overlay Procedure to Repair Shaft

-When a Hydroelectric Turbine Shaft was Found to Exhibiting Flaws, we were Asked to Perform an Engineering Evaluation.
+When a Hydroelectric Turbine Shaft was Found Exhibiting Flaws, we were Asked to Perform an Engineering Evaluation.

 The shaft had been removed and sent to an outside shop for refurbishment and installation of two new sleeves (upper and lower).
 Initial machining in the area of the Turbine Guide Bearing (lower sleeve position) uncovered a “knurled” surface just below the outermost shaft material – possibly indicative of a spray or weld metal build-up type of repair.